CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 the "sqlite3" library to be installed on your system.

-The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort to set up, but they are not too difficult to install either.
-You just have to create the database and put the login and password in the MailerQ configuration file and MailerQ will do the rest: all the tables are created and will be filled with the settings that you enter via the management console.
+The other database systems, MySQL, MariaDB and PostgreSQL, take a little more effort, but they are not too difficult to configure either.
+If you already have such a database server running, you only have to create a new database and put the address, login and password to that database in MailerQ's configuration file.
+MailerQ will do the rest: the tables will be created and filled with the settings that you enter via the management console.

 ## Database settings in the config file